-Each Customer must have a Security Contact listed for each of its Member IDs/ICA numbers in the Company Contact Management application on Mastercard Connect[TM].
+Each Customer must have a Security Contact listed for each of its Member IDs/ICA numbers in the Company Contact Management application on Mastercard Connect $^{\text{TM}}$.

-1.4 Connecting to Mastercard-Physical and Logical Security Requirements security controls for any communications processor or other device used to connect the Customer's processing systems to the Mastercard Network (herein, "a Mastercard Network Device") and all associated components, including all hardware, software, systems, and documentation (herein collectively referred to as "Service Delivery Point Equipment") located on-site at the Customer or agent facility.
+1.4 Connecting to Mastercard-Physical and Logical Security Requirements

+Each Customer and any agent thereof must be able to demonstrate to the satisfaction of Mastercard the existence and use of meaningful physical and logical security controls for any communications processor or other device used to connect the Customer's processing systems to the Mastercard Network (herein, "a Mastercard Network Device") and all associated components, including all hardware, software, systems, and documentation (herein collectively referred to as "Service Delivery Point Equipment") located on-site at the Customer or agent facility.
 Front-end communications processors include Mastercard interface processors (MIPs), network interface units (NIUs), and debit interface units (DIUs).